LUPIN11/AIPaperNotes/README.md

 + It is ofen beneficial to fine-tune at higher resolution than pre-training since a higher resolution results in a larger effective sequence length.

-## EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks(2023/6/13)
+## EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks

 This paper proposes a new method to scale up CNNs to achieve better performance.
 The method uniformly scales up all dimensions of depth/width/resolution using a compound coefficient.
 Furthermore, they design a new baseline network using neutral achitecture search and scale it up to obtain a family of models, called EfficientNets.